Hole (Bottom)

-"Hole" is the first episode of the third series of British television sitcom, Bottom.
+"Hole" is the first episode of the third series of British television sitcom Bottom.
 It was first broadcast on 6 January 1995.
-It is the last of only three bottle episodes (along with Culture and Contest) to feature only the two main characters, however it is the only one of the three to be set entirely outside of the flat.
+It is the last of three bottle episodes (along with Culture and Contest) to feature only the two main characters, however it is the only one of the three to be set entirely outside of the flat.
 It is also a single-scene real-time episode.

 Synopsis

 During a night at the fair, Eddie and Richie are trapped on top of the tallest Ferris wheel in Western Europe, and the ride is scheduled to be blown up the next morning.

 Plot

 Richie and Eddie go to the fair for the evening and begin to talk about their night out on top of the tallest Ferris wheel in Western Europe.
-Richie claims that this has to be his last ride of the night as he is "Up to my three quid limit"; Eddie informs him that this ride on the Ferris wheel cost three pounds, thus implying they have just been walking around the fairground all night.
+Richie claims that this has to be his last ride of the night as he is "Up to my three quid limit"; Eddie informs him that this ride on the Ferris wheel cost £3, thus implying they have just been walking around the fairground all night.
 They talk about an unfortunate incident on the Waltzers in which an elderly woman was covered in vomit; Eddie states "I had no idea I'd eaten so much."
 Richie describes that he "whizzed round three times and she looked like the creature from the swamp."

 Another unfortunate incident on the ghost train proved far too terrifying for Eddie causing him to soil himself, and he explains that luckily another man on the ride passed out whose trousers he took.
 Richie asks how his newly acquired trousers fit.
-Eddie replies that they're fine but stands up to reveal a floral skirt.
+Eddie replies that they are "fine" but stands up to reveal a floral skirt (Obviously belong to a female passenger not a man, Leaving the duo oblivious to her true gender and assume her as a scottish man).